aijaz/blog/content/pages/about.md

 apps.
 When I left, Vaporstream was a small startup with 5 developers: 1 each for iOS, Android, and the server as well a QA and a DevOps engineer.
-As a senior engineer, I participated in requirements gathering, release planning, API design and prototyping for feasability determination.
+As a senior engineer, I participated in requirements gathering, release planning, API design and prototyping for feasibility determination.
 I've got one patent application under my name.
 I know that's not much, but I'm pretty proud of it.
 Representing Vaporstream, I spoke at the Snow-Mobile conference in Madison, WI in 2012, advising